 The overall waste stream and recycling is another potential area for investigation and education in Stonington.
+The Town processes bulky waste, brush clipping and leaf composting at its transfer station on Greenhaven Road.
+It also has a reuse shed where residents can drop off and pick up items left there.
 Reducing the waste stream and promoting recycling should be promoted.